-Terrorist attacks, wars and other acts of violence, such as those that may result from the tension in the Middle East and the Korean peninsula, or any other national or international crisis, calamity or emergency, may result in interruption to the business activities of many entities, business losses and overall disruption of the economy at many levels.
+Terrorist attacks, wars and other acts of violence, or any other national or international crisis, calamity or emergency, may result in interruption to the business activities of many entities, business losses and overall disruption of the economy at many levels.
 These events may directly impact our physical facilities or those of our customers and suppliers.
 Additionally, these events or armed conflicts may cause some of our customers or potential customers to reduce the level of expenditures on their services and products that ultimately may reduce our revenue.
 The consequences of these reductions are unpredictable, and we may not be able to foresee events that could have an adverse effect on our business.
 For example, as a result of these events, insurance premiums for businesses may increase and the scope of coverage may be decreased.
 Consequently, we may not be able to obtain adequate insurance coverage for our business and properties.
 To the extent that these disruptions result in delays or cancellations of customer orders, a general decrease in corporate spending, or our inability to effectively market our services and products, our business and results of operations could be harmed.

 We operate a manufacturing facility in Reynosa, Mexico.
 Historically, certain regions in Mexico have experienced high levels of violence.
 Any significant disruption of our operations at this facility could materially affect our ability to generate revenues for certain products within our High-Reliability product line.
 Some of the products that we produce at this facility require certification by the Defense Contract Audit Agency ("DCAA").
-Failure to secure or maintain the required certification, either directly through the DCAA or through a qualifying third party would materially affect our authorization to manufacture applicable products at this facility, and our revenue for certain products within our High-Reliability product line could materially decline.
-An audit was performed in May 2012 by the Defense Logistics Agency (DLA) Land and Maritime office, which is the Department of Defense (DoD) agency having oversight responsibility for applicable products manufactured in this facility.
+Failure to secure or maintain the required certification, either directly through the DCAA or through a qualifying third party would materially affect our authorization to manufacture applicable products at this facility, and our revenue for certain products within our Power and High-Reliability product line could materially decline.
+An audit was performed in May 2012 by the Defense Logistics Agency (DLA) Land and Maritime office, which is the DOD agency having oversight responsibility for applicable products manufactured in this facility.
 We received a letter of certification allowing us to continue producing High-Reliability products in 2013.
-The applicable certification will maintain our listing on the DoD Qualified Parts List (QPL) as a MIL-PRF-19500 Semiconductor Manufacturer of JAN, JANTX, JANTXV and JANS quality level components.
+The applicable certification will maintain our listing on the DOD Qualified Parts List (QPL) as a MIL-PRF-19500 Semiconductor Manufacturer of JAN, JANTX, JANTXV and JANS quality level components.
 The DLA has indicated, barring any unforeseen circumstances, that our next surveillance audit may occur in early 2015.
-Semtech has been continuously certified to produce QPL components for over 20 years without lapse.